top of page

 Dharma is the resistance to that engine.

-Wisdom is the knowing that both belong to the realm of appearance.
+Wisdom is the recognition that both belong to appearance.

 Beneath all of it, untouched, is the witness.

-And once that clarity settles, something unexpected emerges:
+And after that clarity settles, something unexpected emerges:

 Because now you know: